microsoft/vscode-npm-scripts/README.md

 - `npm.runSilent` run npm commands with the `--silent` option, the default is `false`.
 - `npm.bin` custom npm bin name, the default is `npm`.
 - `npm.enableTouchbar` Enable the npm scripts on macOS touchbar.
+- `npm.oldKeybindings.enable` Enable the original npm keybindings that start with `cmd/ctrl R`

 ### Example